The Forestry Act

 Article 27

-In accepting the aforesaid application for classifying or declassifying a conservation forest, the government agency shall notify the relevant forest owner, landowner and parties holding other land rights, and promulgate accordingly.
+In accepting the aforesaid application for classifying or declassifying a protection forest, the government agency shall notify the relevant forest owner, landowner and parties holding other land rights, and promulgate its decision accordingly.

 Article 28